RamblingCookieMonster/PSNeo4j/README.md

 * Thanks to @Jaykul for the `Configuration` module that we embed and rely on
 * Thanks to @GlennSarti for his various articles and presentations on Neo4j, and maintaining the neo4j-community Chocolatey package
+* Thanks to the folks behind [BloodHound](https://github.com/BloodHoundAD/BloodHound) for some in-the-wild examples
 * Using the neo4j-community Chocolatey package and want to know what's actually happening?
 Read the install script (e.g. [install for 3.2.3](https://github.com/glennsarti/neo4j-community-chocolatey/blob/master/neo4j-community-3.2.3/tools/chocolateyInstall.ps1))
+* We use the [transactional Cypher HTTP endpoint](http://neo4j.com/docs/developer-manual/current/http-api/), doing most work with Cypher queries rather than the REST endpoints or Bolt (currently)
 * Fun blog post pending!